zhengjin/cogo-toast/README.md

 |    bar    |           Object <br /> `{ size: '2px', style: 'solid/dashed/dotted', color: '#hex' }`           |                      Based on the Type                       |
 |  onClick  |                                             Function                                             |                            `null`                            |

+#### Custom Styling

+You can provide your own custom styling by extending the `ct-toast` class in your css styles.

+For all classnames, refer to [/src/styles.css](/src/styles.css)

 ### Only ~ 3.5K Gzipped

 The package contains one single minified build file, and its all inclusive!